By Tony Olejnicki | Creator of HiACHIEVR Program

 Imagine an enormous amount of stress on your body and unprecedented in 300,000 years history of human evolution.

-Every extra hour spent sitting, increases the risk of dying from a SeDS as much as 18 per cent. (*) According to a 2010 study of 8000 people by the Baker IDI Heart and Diabetes Institute.)
+Every extra hour spent sitting, increases the risk of dying from a SeDS as much as 18 percent.

 That’s true even if you exercise regularly.
 The research shows that to compensate for 3 hours of sitting, one would require 1 hour of exercise, clearly unachievable even for an extreme gym junky.

-An excessive sitting is the reason of early onset of aging in mid 40’s rather than 60’s for non-sedentary people.
+An excessive sitting is a reason for the early onset of aging in the mid-’40s rather than ’60s for non-sedentary people.

 - Typically a 30 years old sedentary person reached the physiological age of 35.